buggyj/savetiddlers/README.md

 # savetiddlers (still in prerelease stage)

+# Warning
+This extension must be the only tiddlywiki filesaving extension installed.

 ## Aim
 1. To enable tiddlywikis to be saved like a file, i.e. the new (modified) version overwrites the old version.
 2. To provide automatic backups.